victor-alexandre/AnimeList-generator/README.md

 PS: To run it you must have java 10 runtime environment installed in your computer.
 You can download it here: http://www.oracle.com/technetwork/java/javase/downloads/jre10-downloads-4417026.html

+PS 2: The first time running it will be a bit slow because the application will download te html templates.